-We will build roundabouts at the intersections of Depot and Bender roads along Badger Road (SR 546) in Lynden to improve safety and traffic flow.
+We built roundabouts in the summer of 2013 at the intersections of Depot and Bender roads along Badger Road (SR 546) in Lynden to improve safety and traffic flow.

 Roundabouts reduced injury crashes by 75 percent at intersections where stop signs or signals were previously used for traffic control, according to a study by the Insurance Institute for Highway Safety (IIHS).
 Studies by the IIHS and Federal Highway Administration have shown that roundabouts typically achieve:

 * A 37 percent reduction in overall collisions